 Presentation File: No File Uploaded

-The craft beer industry in North Carolina has been a driving force for community integration into existing and emerging cultural and economic landscapes (Murray and Kline 2015).
+The craft beer industry has been a driving force for community integration into existing and emerging cultural and economic landscapes (Murray and Kline 2015).
 Waterfront revitalization for social and cultural industries can be seen as a catalyst for boosting municipal growth of small businesses and the tourism sector (Kostopoulou 2013).
-This paper will serve as a case study to conceptualize riverside postindustrial revitalization for craft beer use, analyzing the history of cultural activity along the segment of the French Broad River that flows through Asheville, North Carolina.
-In addition to forming spaces that embody community culture, they maintain a relationship with the river by incorporating the history of the River Arts District into their operations.
-Through the process of mapping Asheville’s craft beer landscape, we will be able to identify trends of (re)development and clustering to explore the economic viability and sociodemographic implications of brewery placement.
+This paper (re)conceptualizes the ecological “riverscape” by examining riverside postindustrial revitalization with the craft beer industry serving as a primary driver.
+We analyze cultural-economic activity along the River Arts District in Asheville, North Carolina and the River North Arts District in Denver, Colorado and how the community maintains a relationship with their respective rivers.
+With the application of Janet Stephenson’s Cultural Values Model, we come to understand the economic viability and cultural implications of riverside brewery placement.

 To access contact information login